+After you've created your host pool, you must assign users access to let them access their resources.
+To grant access to resources, add each user to the app group.
 Follow the instructions in Manage app groups to assign user access to apps and desktops.
 We recommend that you use user groups instead of individual users wherever possible.

 To grant users access to Azure AD-joined VMs, you must configure role assignments for the VM.
 You can assign the Virtual Machine User Login or Virtual Machine Administrator Login role either on the VMs, the resource group containing the VMs, or the subscription.
 We recommend assigning the Virtual Machine User Login role to the same user group you used for the app group at the resource group level to make it apply to all the VMs in the host pool.

 Access Azure AD-joined VMs

 This section explains how to access Azure AD-joined VMs from different Azure Virtual Desktop clients.

 The default configuration supports connections from Windows 10 using the Windows Desktop client.
 You can use your credentials, smart card, Windows Hello for Business certificate trust or Windows Hello for Business key trust with certificates to sign in to the session host.
 However, to access the session host, your local PC must meet one of the following conditions: